-We visited Norway just twice and we already want to go back.
-The first time was in summer when we did a road trip through some of Norway’s most beautiful fjords and charming towns.
+The first time we traveled to Norway was in summer when we did a road trip through some of Norway’s most beautiful fjords and charming towns.
 The second time was just a few months later, in winter, when I visited Tromsø in Northern Norway to experience some of the incredible winter activities like dog sledding, northern lights, and more.

-Here you can find all the blog posts from our trips to Norway.
+In this Norway travel guide, you can find all the blog posts from our trips.
 They are filled with travel inspiration and lots of practical tips to help you plan your own unforgettable trip to Norway.

 This is by no means a complete guide to Norway.
 It’s such a big country with so much more to see and do, and we just scratched the surface.
-But if you are visiting Norway for the first time then this is a good place to start.
-See below!
+But if you are visiting Norway for the first time and want to see some of the very best places, then this is a good place to start.
+Read on!

 Stavanger Region (Southwestern Norway)